winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 20\.
 Varṣākāra then rose from his seat, circled the Buddha three times, saluted him, and departed.
 {: #p20}

-### How to Ensure the Teaching’s Growth
+#### How to Ensure the Teaching’s Growth

 21\.
-Not long after he left, the Buddha told Ānanda, “Go and tell all the monks here in Rājagṛha to assembly at the meeting hall.”
+Not long after he left, the Buddha told Ānanda, “Go and tell all the monks here in Rājagṛha to assemble at the meeting hall.”
 {: #p21}

-22\. Ānanda replied, “Very well,” then he went to the city of Rājagṛha and called all the monks to assembly in the meeting hall.
+22\. Ānanda replied, “Very well,” then he went to the city of Rājagṛha and called all the monks to assemble in the meeting hall.
 He then [returned and] said to the Bhagavān, “The monks have assembled.
 It’s up to the sage to decide when to go.”
 {: #p22}

 23\.
 The Bhagavān then rose from his seat and went to the Dharma meeting hall.
 He prepared a seat there and sat down.
 He then addressed the monks, “I will give a discourse on seven principles of not declining.
 Listen closely!
 Listen closely, and consider it well.”